 To comprehend the difference between Agile and Scrum, first, we must have a better understanding of-

 What is Agile?Agile is an approach/methodology that assists us in the constant iteration of processes of the Software Development Life Cycle such as development, testing, etc. This methodology has established several benefits such as delivering high-value features in short delivery cycles, which were otherwise a challenge in the conventional waterfall approach.
-Agile aids to enhance customer retention and satisfaction.
-This is achieved by breaking down the product into relatively smaller units/builds, resulting in making the activities concurrent.
-Agile advances teamwork and in-person communication.

 Several approaches to implementing Agile-